 Instructions

-- Heat waffle iron per manufacturer directions
+- Heat waffle iron per manufacturer directions.

-- Serve with your favorite toppings!
+- Serve with your favorite toppings and enjoy!

 Notes